jabamaus/jaba/README.md

 - rename $(root) to $(spec_root)?
 - Check attribute validators when parsing cmd line.
 - Should jaba target one 'language' (type) per run?
 Eg C++, C#
-- Better logging of exception errors.
-Never return a backtrace to cmd line - ugly.
 - Nasty that :export flag option always needs :no_delete
 - Use did_you_mean?
 Eg
   Error at basic_dll.jaba:8: 'defines' attribute not defined.
 Did you mean 'define'?